Prashant-Baral/Prashant-Baral/README.md

 and production-oriented problem solving

-**💠Current Work:**  Building ML-powered dashboards, automation tools, and high-performance web apps as part of a focused full-stack + data engineering track.
+**💠Current Work:**  Building ML-powered dashboards, automation tools, and high-performance web apps as part of a focused backend + data engineering track which results in AI engineer.

 <br clear="both"/>